Simmering: Sufficient is better than optimal for training neural networks: Methods

 \subsection{Information Geometric Framing}

-Take the weights and biases to be represented by $\vec{x}=(\vec{w},\vec{b})$.
-Imagine also some collective coordinates $\vec\theta(\vec x)$ (where we will drop the vector notation hereafter).
-Consider now the Pareto-Laplace transform of the loss $L(x)$
+A neural network's training loss landscape is specified by its parameters $\vec{x}$, training dataset $\mathcal{D}$ and loss function evaluated over the training data $L(\vec{x},\mathcal{D})$ where we will drop the vector notation on $x$ hereafter.
+The Pareto-Laplace transform of $L(x,\mathcal{D})$ is